 Let’s start with the often overlooked armholes on dress shirts.
 Ideally, they should be as small as possible without restricting your arm movement.
 As such, you should be able to straighten your arms slightly.
 Therefore, you need to leave a little space in the armholes so that there is really no restriction when you pull it forward with the ability to move freely.

 So, why is this type of fit important?
 If the armhole is too big, raising your arm will cause you to pull on shirt fabric around the waist, thereby untucking your shirt.
 If you’re wearing a jacket and decide to take it off, your dress shirt will look unattractive.
+Here's also a guide on how to measure your waist.

 A simple remedy for this common problem is to make sure that you have proper armholes on your dress shirt.
 Still, there are other parts of the dress shirt that you need to account for, and in doing so, they all come together to provide the right fit.